Natashina/Module-17-Challenge/README.md

-## 2 ClusterCentroids resampling moduleI has lower metrics in comparison to oversampling algorithms as shown in the table below:
+## 2 ClusterCentroids resampling modeI
-the balanced_accuracy_score of 0.544, high risk recall of 0.67 (slightly better than in SMOTE algorithm) and the same high risk precision of 0.01.
+It has lower metrics in comparison to oversampling algorithms as shown in the table below: the balanced_accuracy_score of 0.544, high risk recall of 0.67 (slightly better than in SMOTE algorithm) and the same high risk precision of 0.01.

 ![Table2](Capture2.PNG)

-## 3 A combination over- and under-sampling algorithm (SMOTEENN) was tested to determine if the algorithm results in the best performance compared to the other sampling algorithms above.
+## 3 A combination over- and under-sampling algorithm (SMOTEENN)

+It was tested to determine if the algorithm results in the best performance compared to the other sampling algorithms above.

 ![Table3](Capture3.1.PNG)